 Weather for Drone Photography

 Weather is absolutely essential to check.
 This could make or break the shoot and when you drive a solid distance away only to find out that you can’t fly there, you may be pretty disappointed.
-Remember, this is 100% your fault because all you had to do was check the weather.
+Remember to always check the weather as you may be disappointed once you reach your destination.
 In fact, I made the same mistake the other day and I could not fly at any of the locations I went to.
 The winds were consistently blowing 20+mph and if I did take my drone up, it wasn’t safe to fly it more than 100ft away from me because it was so hard to get it back.
 Because of that, I didn’t want to risk losing my little drone and I decided to just put it away and surrender to the weather.
 I was definitely mad, but I learned my lesson and ended up scouting a few of the locations so I could go back and shoot them another time…continue reading.

 Selecting a Drone

 Owning two drones, you’d think my decision would be easy.
 Am I flying the Inspire 2, X5S and whatever lens I want, or am I flying my Mavic Pro?
 The easy answer is, probably my Mavic.
 I have found this drone to be so portable, convenient, and reliable since I have purchased it.
 The drone obviously has its flaws here and there but wit’s its working, it’s working very well and I love it.
 The main reason I use this drone is because it has a really good range.
 Most of the time when I fly, I have to park further away from the location in a spot I can actually park.
 Having that little bit of extra range is beyond useful when it comes to shooting…continue reading.

 Personal Connection – Be Creative